timb-machine-mirrors/pfuntner-toys/README.md

 I will admit that the documentation is rather poor for some of the tools and many of them have little or more comments.
 This is a work in progress - I'm constantly creating new tools and improving documentation.
 In November 2017, I did a major overhaul of the documentation because I was disatisfed with having a huge table.
 I'm liking the results so far.

+### Unix platforms

+I consider myself to be a Unix agnostic.
+I owe no allegiance to any single platform and consider them all pretty much equal as long as they behave similarly.
+My tools have mostly been used on true Linux systems (Ubuntu, Redhat, SUSE, etc) but all of my laptops are Windows.
+I couldn't survive without CYGWIN on Windows so I've often used the tools there.
+I've even used them a little bit with Git bash because some Windows-based development is easiest there.
+I have seen some issues using my tools (and other commands!) from Git bash but in general if I find a platform where one of my tools doesn't work well, I will try to fix it!

 ## Documentation for each important tool

 Select a tool below to learn more about it.
 I use _Bruno's Favorite_ to indicate that a tool is: